 In enough time to catch your outbound flight, you'll be transferred back to the Victoria Falls airport, full of endless stories of your adventure of a lifetime.

-• 3 nights at the Batonka Guest Lodge with wifi included
+• 3 nights at the Shongwe Lookout Guest Lodge (or similar) with wifi included

-• Entrance fees to all parks and sightseeing venues
+• Entrance fees to all listed parks and sightseeing venues

 • A 2-hour luxury sunset cruise down the Zambezi River with snacks, beer, wine, and soft drinks